 For those people in search of alternative therapies for what ails them, Desert Hot Springs has the answer in its underground hot mineral waters.
 Sit in pools of naturally bubbling waters at any of the 22 spa resorts as the earliest settlers to the desert initially discovered.
 People from all parts of the world come to Desert Hot Springs as they believe the healing minerals and hot spring water may ease the pain of arthritis, joint irritation, and possibly even breathing of the mineral steam.

-Cabot Yerxa, one of the first homesteaders in what is now known as Desert Hot Springs, did exactly that having the forethought and vision of what would attract people.
+Cabot Yerxa, one of the early homesteaders in what is now known as Desert Hot Springs, did exactly that having the forethought and vision of what would attract people.
 His hand-built pueblo is a must site to visit in order to gain the sense of wonder the region offered in its earliest days.
 It is historic stories such as this that the Desert Hot Springs Historical Society is dedicated to preserve.

 As history belongs to everyone, the past has a fascination that, if hidden, crumbles into obscurity.
 It is our purpose at the Desert Hot Springs Historical Society to provide a window into that past so that all viewers can be enriched and stimulated by those who came before us.